eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- Key Value stores (like Redis)
 	- AWS services: AWS Lambda, Aurora, Elasticache, RDS, and other AWS services
 + skill set:
+	- This role will be responsible for helping to define and provide the foundation for our next-generation data services.
+With a strong focus on automation and elasticity, you will contribute to how our data infrastructure scales to support the overall growth of our platform, data products, and services.
+We are looking for someone that is passionate about automation, repeatability, quality, and knowledge sharing within a team environment.
+	- Build and operate large-scale data infrastructure programs in a cloud environment  (performance, reliability, monitoring)
+	- Write well-crafted, well-tested, readable, maintainable code
+	- Participate in code reviews to ensure code quality and distribute knowledge, including Open-Source projects
+	- Work closely and collaboratively in an Agile environment with our engineers and product teams to analyze issues and find new insights covering our business and operations
+	- Day to day operational support of data infrastructure and services
+	- 5+ years of relevant professional experience
+	- Deep understanding of distributed systems principles (consistency and availability, liveness and safety, durability, reliability, fault-tolerance, consensus algorithms)
+	- Strong understanding and experience AWS and cloud concepts (VPC, EC2, Route53, Kinesis, ECS, IAM, and others)
+	- Experience writing infrastructure as code.
+(Terraform)
+	- Experience bringing open-source software to production at scale.
+	- Experience designing, implementing and debugging distributed systems that run across thousands of nodes
+	- Hands-on experience deploying, debugging and maintaining JVM based applications.
+	- Hands-on experience with Big Data ecosystem - Yarn, Hive, HDFS, Spark, Presto, Parquet, HBase
+	- Experience working with and building real-time compute and streaming infrastructure - Kafka, Kinesis, Flink, Storm, Beam
+	- Experience with workflow management (Airflow, Oozie)
++ skill set:
 	- Data technology: Relational databases (like PostgreSQL, MySQL), Key Value stores (like Redis)
 	- Container technology like Docker, and familiarity with Swarm/Kubernetes/Mesos
 	- Distributed systems, including fault tolerant design, event sourcing and other distributed system architectural pattern